-Dental Guards & Retainers in Palo Alto & Redwood City, CA
+Mouth Guards & Retainers in Redwood City & Palo Alto, CA

 The devices, though they look similar, have different goals.
-Let’s take a look at common functions of nightguards, sports guards and retainers.
+Let’s take a look at the common functions of nightguards, sports guards, and retainers.

 Nightguards are dental devices that act like mouth protectors for your teeth.
 They create a barrier between your upper and lower teeth and are used mainly to prevent teeth damage due to teeth grinding or jaw clenching which is a part of bruxism, a sleep-related movement disorder, Temporomandibular Joint Disorder (TMJ), and relieve symptoms such as chronic headache.

 If left untreated, bruxism can permanently damage your teeth and gums.
-If teeth grinding is affecting your life, talk to us about nightguards to help alleviate your symptoms.
+If teeth grinding is affecting your life, talk to us about nightguards in Redwood City and Palo Alto to help alleviate your symptoms.